PPH Ninja Interview: “My phone will buzz at 3am if a system problem is detected!”

 How long have you been working for PeoplePerHour?

-7 years.
-The site had 1 thousand freelancers signed up when I joined – it now has over a million.
+Since Nov/2008.
+The site had only 1 thousand freelancers signed up when I joined – it now has over 6 million.

 What was your first day like at PeoplePerHour?

 When I arrived at the PPH loft, the first thing I had to do was build my own computer from a pile of parts in the corner.
 I got to choose what Operating System I wanted, which for me was extremely liberating since my previous company had strict rules about what software I could run.
+I choose Linux of course!
 It was my first taste of start-up culture.
 I sat next to the CEO, Xenios!
 There was no sense of rank, everyone just did what was needed.
-I had never felt so “at home” in a office.
+I had never felt so at home in a office.
 Xenios took me to Harrods for lunch – they do the best sausage rolls!

 What is a typical day like for you?